10 pages. 10 marketers. 10 success stories.

 Quick tip for your own copy: “How to” headlines work in every industry imaginable.
 But the best “how to” headlines make a specific, unique promise that requires very little effort for your readers to act on.
 This headline that promises you can double your email list using two free tools is a great example of that.

-Also, the image of the skydiver draws your attention exactly where Brian Moran and his team at 5 Minute Marketing want you to look — at their opt-in box.
+Also, the image of the skydiver draws your attention exactly where Brian Moran and his team at 5 Minute Marketing wants you to look — at their opt-in box.

 For a closer look, you can see this page live and in person here.